iverly/self-hosted/http/README.md

 I use [immich](https://immich.app) to share my photos with my family and friends.
 Immich is a self-hosted web application that allows you to share your photos with your family and friends.
 It provides a nice interface to browse and have tons of features like albums, tags, search and face recognition.

+## Drive (filebrowser)

+I use [filebrowser](https://filebrowser.org) to store and share my files with my family and friends.
+Filebrowser is a self-hosted web application that allows you to manage your files with a nice interface.
+It provides a file manager, a file uploader, a file editor and a file viewer.

 ## Conclusion

 The HTTP is a very important protocol for the internet.
 It allows the transfer of hypertext between a client and a server.
 I have configured a web server in my home network to serve my websites.
 I use Traefik as my web server because it is very easy to configure and supports Let's Encrypt out of the box.
 This way, I can have HTTPS on all my websites without any effort.